Cellular function of the GndA microprotein during heat shock

 Significance Statement

 Same-strand overlapping, or nested, protein coding sequences optimize the information content of size-constrained viral genomes, but were previously omitted from prokaryotic and eukaryotic genome annotations.
-It was therefore surprising when dozens of nested sORFs were recently discovered in bacteria.
-Our case study of E. coli GndA supports the hypothesis that overlapping genes may exist because they encode proteins with related functions.
-More broadly, characterization of nested sORFs may revise our understanding of the architecture of bacterial and eukaryotic genes.
+It was therefore surprising when numerous nested sORFs were recently discovered in bacteria and eukaryotes.
+Our case study of E. coli GndA supports the emerging model that overlapping genes can be expressed and contribute to cellular fitness, as GndA expression supports cell growth at elevated temperature.
+Characterization of nested sORFs may therefore revise our understanding of the complexity of bacterial and eukaryotic genes.

 Article activity feed